 Christmas and Motherhood

 Wow, these last nine weeks have been long.
 Long and short.
-Long because time does not pass fast, at all, especially when your up every half an hour of every single night.
-But then again because you get so caught up in this routine, in these two little humans, that you forget that days, weeks and […]
+Long because time does not pass fast, at all, especially when you’re up every half an hour of every single night.
+But then again short, because you get so caught up in this routine, in these two little humans, that you forget that days, […]

 Wow, these last nine weeks have been long.

 Long and short.
-Long because time does not pass fast, at all, especially when your up every half an hour of every single night.
-But then again because you get so caught up in this routine, in these two little humans, that you forget that days, weeks and months are passing.
+Long because time does not pass fast, at all, especially when you’re up every half an hour of every single night.
+But then again short, because you get so caught up in this routine, in these two little humans, that you forget that days, weeks, and months are passing.

 I can’t say since I last wrote it’s been all joy with the twins, that I have gracefully sank into motherhood as easy as anything.
-It hasn’t been easy, a lot harder than I expected.
-When the twins were about a week old, and I wrote a blog entry, I was still pretty optimistic about the routine we’d get them in, how organised as parents me and Jack would be.
+It hasn’t been easy, but a lot harder than I expected.
+When the twins were about a week old, and I wrote a blog entry, I was still pretty optimistic about the routine we’d get them in, how organized as parents we would be.

-When they were a week old I was sleep deprived, but there were things to blame it on then, I’d just given birth, still groggy from the c-section, me and Jack both agreed we’d give Theo and Elsie a few weeks before we tried to get them into a routine as we’d planned.
+When they were a week old, I was sleep deprived, but there were things to blame it on then.
+I’d just given birth, still groggy from the c-section.
+We both agreed we’d give the twins a few weeks before we tried to get them into a routine as we’d planned.

-But it’s hard to get them into a routine because me and Jack ourselves aren’t that organised.
-Often we don’t know what our own schedules will be so we can’t plan the twins either.
+But it’s hard to get them into a routine because we ourselves aren’t that organized.
+Often, we don’t know what our own schedules will be so we can’t plan the twins either.

-And now their nine weeks and our household is still as chaotic as ever.
-Jack went back to uni two weeks after the twins were born, and even though he gives a hand in the evening, it’s really hard to cope without him.
+And now they’re nine weeks old and our household is still as chaotic as ever.
+My husband went back to uni two weeks after the twins were born, and even though he gives a hand in the evening, it’s really hard to cope without him.
 It seems like most of time at home we’re dancing around between work and babies and still trying to have a relationship.

-I do get help though, the boys we share a house with are always willing to give Elsie and Theo a feed (although less willing to change a nappy) and I’ve caught them so many times just sneaking a quick cuddle.
-Sadie, one of my friends and biggest resources, also has been visiting me more than usual and makes sure we all get out of the house so it’s not too isolating.
+I do get help though.
+The boys we share a house with are always willing to give them a feed (although less willing to change a nappy) and I’ve caught them so many times just sneaking a quick cuddle.
+One of my friends and our biggest resource, also has been visiting me more than usual and makes sure we all get out of the house so it’s not too isolating.

 Despite the sleep deprivation, which if you haven’t looked after two newborns, shouldn’t be under estimated, I really have enjoyed being a mother.
-I’m not a natural, I make mistakes, just like accidentally exploding a formula bottle in the microwave or maybe even once getting twins the wrong way round (yes, my very unidentical girl and boy twins), and dressing little Theo in a dress.
+I’m not a natural.
+I make mistakes, just like accidentally exploding a formula bottle in the microwave or maybe even once getting twins the wrong way round (yes, my very unidentical girl and boy twins), and dressing him in a dress.
 But I am really in love with my babies.

 They’re growing at alarming rates, far too fast to keep track off.
-We used to weigh them on the kitchen scales, and it used to look so funny, I might put a picture up on here, but now their far too big.
-Both Theo and Elsie smile now, and make some fantastic gurgling noises.
-Elsie smiled first, at about four weeks and Theo soon followed her.
+We used to weigh them on the kitchen scales, and it used to look so funny, I might put a picture up on here, but now they’re far too big.
+Both of them smile now, and make some fantastic gurgling noises.
+She smiled first, at about four weeks, and he soon followed her.

 They really know their brother and sister now.
-When they were first born they’d knock into each other obliviously, but now they’re feeling their noses and I caught Theo clutching Elsie’s hand the other day.
+When they were first born, they’d knock into each other obliviously, but now they’re feeling their noses and I caught him clutching her hand the other day.

-I want Elsie and Theo to know me when I’m older, but I also I want an education, I want to finish these last few years of my degree.
+I want them to know me when I’m older, but I also I want an education, I want to finish these last few years of my degree.
 So at the moment I’m a little torn.

 Anyway, I shall stop my rant.
 It’s Christmas!
 Merry Christmas to everyone at Stand up Girl